pablomarin/GPT-Azure-Search-Engine/README.md

 # Accelerator powered by Azure Cognitive Search + Azure OpenAI
 Your organization needs a search engine that can make sense of all kinds of types of data, stored in different locations, and that can return the links of similar documents, but more importantly, provide the answer to the question!
 In other words, you want private and secured ChatGPT for your organization that can interpret, comprehend, and answer questions about your business.
-The goal of the MVP workshop is to show/prove the value of a GPT Smart Search Engine built with the Azure Services, with your own data in your own environment.
+The goal of the MVP workshop is to show/prove the value of a Smart Search Engine built with the Azure Services, with your own data in your own environment.
 For more information on the 2 day workshop, click the powerpoint presentation below:

 [Accelerator Pitch Deck](https://github.com/pablomarin/GPT-Azure-Search-Engine/blob/main/Azure%20Open%20AI%20GPT-3%20Smart%20Search%20-%20Pitch%20Deck.pptx)